mahbubevan/OMS/readme.md

             <tr>
                 <td>Update</td>
                 <td> All </td>
                 <td> super_admin can update all user, but user can only update their name & email .
-Password can't be updated (limitations) <br/> super_admin & user can't update their role.
+Password can't be updated (limitations) <br/> super_admin & user can't update their own role.
 But other super_admin can update all user's role. </td>
             </tr>
             <tr>
                 <td>Delete User</td>